Dr Anna Krzywoszynska is appointed to the European Commission Assembly for Soil Health and Food

 - Dr Krzywoszynska will act as an advisor to one of the missions in the next EU research and innovation programme

 Dr Anna Krzywoszynska has been appointed to the EU's Horizon Europe Assembly for Soil Health and Food.
-This Assembly will be called upon to support the activities of the Soil Health and Food Mission Board, one of the five Mission Boards established by the European Commission to shape the Horizon Europe, the future EU framework programme for research and innovation.
-The European research and innovation Missions aim to tackle some of the greatest challenges facing our world, such as climate change, healthy oceans and healthy soil and food.
+This Assembly will be called upon to support the activities of the Soil Health and Food Mission Board, one of the five Mission Boards established by the European Commission to shape Horizon Europe, the future EU framework programme for research and innovation.
+The Missions aim to tackle some of the greatest challenges facing our world, such as climate change, healthy oceans and healthy soil and food.

 Dr Krzywoszynska is an environmental social scientist, specialising in the nexus of food production and environmental management.
 She approaches soil health as an interdisciplinary and cross-sectoral issue, and her recent research has been examining farmers’, scientists’, and policymakers’ practices to improve soil health.

 Her interest in soil health as a real-world challenge which requires concerted action across disciplines and sectors has brought Dr Krzywoszynska to work closely with civic society, third sector and policy organisations.
 She founded the Soil Care Network, a global community of scholars and soil-related practitioners interested in interdisciplinary soil research, policy and social movements.
 Dr Krzywoszynska is also an Associate Director of the University of Sheffield Institute for Sustainable Food, co-leading Pillar 2 whose remit is interdisciplinarity excellence and stakeholder engagement.